MyAnsible/Apollo/CONTRIBUTING.md

 ## Developing Apollo Plugins

-We want Apollo to be as much pluggable as possible making contributions easier via core-agnostic plugins giving them freedom and flexibility regarding isolated testing, development and release management.
+We want Apollo to be as pluggable as possible making contributions easier via core-agnostic plugins giving them freedom and flexibility regarding isolated testing, development and release management.

-A new Apollo plugin is not more than a Ansible role hooked into an Apollo deploy.
+A new Apollo plugin is purely an Ansible role hooked into an Apollo deploy.

-For hooking up a new plugin e.g yet another framework on top of mesos into Apollo you need to add your role in the plugins.yaml and playbook.yml files.
+For hooking up a new plugin e.g yet another framework on top of Mesos into Apollo you need to add your role in the plugins.yml and playbook.yml files.

 When creating a new plugin we are keen on using ansible role for deploying mesos frameworks inside containers so we achieve total flexibility reusability and portabilty across operating systems.